Professor-G/BlackbodyFit/README.md

 # Test Scripts

-To make sure that the algorithm is working, you can run the three test scripts available in the **test** folder.
+To make sure that the algorithm is working, you can run the four test scripts available in the **test** folder.

 * **test_script1**: Fits data for F4 star HD  23511.
 * **test_script2**: Fits data for O7 star HD 35619